wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/plugin_installation.md

 12. In the `Active` column for the "Wayfair" row, click on the switch so that it moves to the right-side, enabled position. **Failure to activate the Wayfair plugin will prevent its functionalities from being available**.

-13. Verify that the Wayfair plugin's row looks like this:
+13. Verify that the Wayfair plugin's row looks the same as the screenshot below (your `Installed` version may be different).

     ![wayfair plugin not yet deployed](../../../images/en/installation/wayfair_plugin_not_yet_deployed.png)